WDD 130: Web Fundamentals

 Overview

 HTML describes the structure of a web page document.
-The structure is made up of categories of elements including the following content items: metadata, section, heading, phrasing, embedded, and interactive elements.
+The structure is composed of various categories of elements including the following content types: metadata, section, heading, embedded, and interactive elements.
 Some elements are associated with forms and tabular data.
 You are not expected to memorize all HTML tags.
-Rather, become familiar with the most commonly used elements and be able to reference others through viable sources.
+Rather, become familiar with the most commonly used elements and be able to reference others through reliable sources.

 Prepare

-You have already applied some basic HTML to your home page including required, head content.
-In this activity, let us formally list some basic HTML concepts and elements that you will use in your current work in this class.
+You have already applied some basic HTML to your home page including required head content.
+In this activity, some common HTML concepts and elements that you will use in your work are provided.

 Activity Instructions

-In this activity we practice building a common page layout using HTML with a header, navigation, main , aside, and a footer element.
+In this activity you will use HTML to build a common page layout with a header, nav, main, aside, and a footer element.

 Folder and File Setup